-(From scratch, using flour, cooked in the microwave oven) This filling is delicious, chilled in a bowl, or served on a hot summer day from the freezer.
+(From scratch, using flour, cooked in the microwave oven) This filling is delicious chilled in a bowl, or served on a hot summer day from the freezer.
 Make it with or without meringue.
-It is also the perfect filling for prebaked tarts or pie shells.
-Make sure you have granulated sugar, all-purpose flour, salt, 3 eggs, a jui...
+It is also the perfect filling for pre-baked tarts or pie shells.
+Ensure you have granulated sugar, all-purpose flour, salt, 3 eggs, a juicy ...
 Continue Reading

 I have been making this recipe since the early 1980s.
 I have a 1200 watt microwave oven, and I cook this recipe at Power 8.
 Your plain rice can be cooked in your preferred way: steamer, pressure cooker, stovetop, microwave, or conventional oven.
 Ingredients: 3 beaten eggs 2 cups of milk 1/3 cup of sugar 1 teaspoon o...
 Continue Reading